The-Shadow-Thief/feq/README.md

+# FEQ - FrontEnd Questions

-This document contains front-end interview questions and some answers
+Front-end interview questions and sample answers.

+## How to use it

+Select some questions with different topics and difficulties to form an interview.
+Some questions are expandable, i.e. you can give a series of questions based on the answer of the interviewee.

-# Reference
+## Reference

 * [h5bp/Front-end-Developer-Interview-Questions](https://github.com/h5bp/Front-end-Developer-Interview-Questions)
 * [khan4019/front-end-Interview-Questions](https://github.com/khan4019/front-end-Interview-Questions/blob/master/README.md)